 If you aren’t already a member of a ride sharing app, signing up before your Seattle trip can get you discounts and make sure that your app is set up, with payment source connected, before you are curbside looking for transportation.
 This referral code for Lyft or this one from Uber, can net you small discounts if you are a new signup, though the discounts are currently modest.
 Ride-sharing apps are the ideal way to navigate downtown Seattle, where you can get picked up in a minute or two without the headache of downtown traffic and parking or navigating public transportation.

-**2021 Parking Update: The new Pike Place Market official parking garage (at 1531 Western Ave, Seattle, WA 98101) recently added 800 parking spaces and improved the parking situation considerably.
-At the time of this writing, in January of 2021, parking at the garage is very affordable, due to the shifts in supply and demand.
-Currently hourly parking just $4 in the official garage.
-(For reference, in 2019 hourly parking at a gravel lot 1/2 mile from the market was $12/hr)
+**2022 Parking Update: The new Pike Place Market official parking garage (at 1531 Western Ave, Seattle, WA 98101) recently added 800 parking spaces and improved the parking situation considerably.
+At the time of this writing, in January of 2022, parking at the garage is very affordable, due to the shifts in supply and demand.
+Currently, hourly parking is just $4 in the official garage.
+(The opening of this garage combined with travel changes in response to the pandemic has dramatically lowered the cost of parking at Pike Place Market.
+In 2019, hourly parking at a gravel lot 1/2 mile from the market was $12/hr!)

 The cheapest souvenirs are located just outside the market at a drugstore